To further extend TeamDesk capabilities we added an ability to use mixed mode single sign-on.

 Mixed mode is particularly useful in case of external users. Сorporate users will still be protected by your IdP they are already configured on, while external users will be freely added to TeamDesk, thus lowering the costs to support administration of the corporate environment.

-To choose between forced and mixed mode we split former Enabled option into two: Enabled for all users for forced mode and Enabled for select users for mixed mode.
+To choose between forced and mixed mode we split former Enabled option into two: Enabled for all users for forced mode and Enabled for selected users for mixed mode.

 To manage who’s eligible to use IdP, we added extra SSO Login checkbox to users’ settings.
 And there a pair of quick Enable/Disable SSO Login actions to operate on a set of selected users.